Book III — The Current

 Step 6: Resolution

 When The Count reaches your resolution Tick (declaration Tick + Tempo), your Talent takes effect.
-Apply damage, conditions, or effects as described.
-Calculate Steps from Margin (each Talent specifies how Steps apply — duration, area, intensity, additional targets).
+Apply damage, conditions, or effects as described, and calculate Steps from Margin (each Talent specifies how Steps apply: duration, area, intensity, additional targets).

 Disruption